termermc/go-ipdb/README.md

 Supports the following operations:
  - Get ISO 3166 country code for IP address (geoIP)
- - Check if IP address is a Tor exit node
- - Check if an IP address is in a datacenter range (such as a VPN or hosting provider)
+ - Check if IP address is a range database (such as Tor exit nodes or known VPNs)
  - Optional bring-your-own download logic
  - Optional bring-your-own caching logic